krazydanny/laravel-repository/README.md

 ```

-Now let's say you want to implement write-back strategy for your logs but in some critical places of your proyect and see how it goes.
-Then you should only replace ONLY those lines with:
+Now let's say you want to implement write-back strategy for your logs only in some critical places of your proyect and see how it goes.
+Then you should only replace only those lines with:

 ```php
 $model = app( LogsRepository::class )->log( new Logs( $data ) );